 |About the Academy|

 The Polish Academy of Sciences is a state scientific institution founded in 1952.
-From the very beginning, it has functioned as a learned society acting through an elected corporation of top scholars and research organizations, via its numerous scientific establishments.
+From the very beginning, it has functioned as a learned society acting through an elected body (corporation) of top scholars and research organizations, via its numerous scientific establishments.
 It has also become a major scientific advisory body through its scientific committees.

 The activities of the Academy in its present form are regulated by the Parliamentary Act of April 30, 2010.
 The supreme governing body of the Academy is its General Assembly, consisting of all national members.
 Between sessions of the Assembly (which occur twice a year) the Presidium of the Academy takes responsibility for all strategic issues.

 (Based upon the Parliamentary Act of April 30, 2010 on the Polish Academy of Sciences)